 If you continue your knockdown-rebuild project, look for a place to live in during the renovation and rebuild.
 You can rent a property or live with family.
 Factor the expenses here in your budget too.

 Start your knockdown-rebuild project right

 Are you ready to embark on a knockdown-rebuild project?
 Start with a Superdraft designer.
-We have hundreds of architects and building designers who specialise in designing new homes.
+We have hundreds of draftspeople building designers in Brisbane who are ready to help you.
 They are capable of helping you steer the project in the right direction.
 Request a consultation and get a free quote.